-1.3.3 Continuous Time - CT
+1.3.2 Continuous Time - CT

-In the CT domain (continuous time), created Jie Liu [93], actors represent components that interact via continuous-time signals.
+In the CT domain (continuous time), originally created Jie Liu [100] and elaborated considerably by Haiyang Zheng [78], actors represent components that interact via continuous-time signals.
 Actors typically specify algebraic or differential relations between inputs and outputs.
 The job of the director in the domain is to find a fixed-point, i.e., a set of continuous-time functions that satisfy all the relations.